 Played by: Reggie CarterA henchman of Dr. No. He is ordered to intercept Bond at the airport in Kingston.

-- Better to Die Than Be Killed: Once discovered by Bond, he commits suicide by Cyanide Pill rather face interrogation.
+- Better to Die Than Be Killed: Once discovered by Bond, he commits suicide by a Cyanide Pill cigarette rather face interrogation.

 - Not My Driver: Bond gets suspicious of him.
-And turns out MI6 didn't sent him.
+And turns out MI6 didn't send him.

 The Three Blind Mice

 Played by: Eric Coverly, Charles Edghill and Henry LopezThree Jamaican professional assassins working for Dr. No. They get around in a hearse and pretend to be blind beggars as a ruse to deflect attention.
 They were the first characters to appear on screen in the Bond films.